meghakhanna98/8510-Worksheets/README.md

-# History 8510: Digital Methods for History II I have edited this repository fo learning purpose.
-This is a sample piece
+# History 8510: Digital Methods for History II

 ## Clemson University

-This repository contains the worksheet assignments for History 8510: Digital Methods II at Clemson University.
+This is a sample piece.
-Hey World!!!!!!!!!!!!!!!!!!!!!!!!!!!
+- Megha Khanna